Laverne shuts out Pioneer, 50-0

-ENID, Okla. – Felix Teal and the Laverne Tigers showed no mercy to the Pioneer Mustangs.
+WAUKOMIS, Okla. —Felix Teal and the Laverne Tigers showed no mercy to the Pioneer Mustangs.

 The junior running back tallied four total touchdowns in Laverne’s 50-0 mercy-rule victory over Pioneer on Thursday at Pioneer.